whitneyburton/portfolios/students/1804-front/justin-highland/20180608-justin-highland-m1.md

-# (Your Name) - (M1/M2/M3/M4) Portfolio
+# Justin Highland - M1 Portfolio

 ## Areas of Emphasis

 For this module I set out to accomplish a few things:
 The first being to gain a better understanding of html and css, and javascript.
-I set out to do better than I had done in back end mod 1 earlier this year, which I believe was accomplished.
+I set out to do better than I had done in back end mod 1 (the previous mod before this one), which I believe was accomplished.
 In front end, the skills are different and just as challenging but feel I have a better grasp of coding in general because of my back end experience, even if it was extremely bittersweet.
 My main goal I set out to accomplish in the current mod was to pass the mod successfully while learning new FE skills.

 ## Rubric Scores